himanshu18701/life-skills-track/technical_paper.md

     }
 }
 ```
-The `Car` depends directly on the `Engine` class, which is a low-level module or class.
-There's no interface or abstract class to separate the `Car` dependency from the `Engine` class.
-To make the code follow DIP, we can introduce an interface.
+The `Car` depends directly on the `Engine` class, which is a low-level class.
+There is no interface or abstract class to separate the `Car` dependency from the `Engine` class.
+To make the code follow DIP, we need to introduce an interface.

 ```java
 interface Engine {